 Scaling action and knowledge through CitiesWithNature and RegionsWithNature

 CitiesWithNature is a partnership initiative between ICLEI, IUCN, TNC, WWF, the United Nations Environment Programme and many other organizations that provides an innovative online platform to support a co-evolution of cities with nature.
 It offers access to an extensive array of guides, tools and case studies to help cities and city regions redefine their relationship with nature.
 This interactive platform is recognized by the CBD.
-The soon to be launched Action Platform component will enable cities and regions to share and report on their actions to protect nature and their contributions to national and global biodiversity targets.
-To address the specific needs of regional governments and territories, a new sister initiative, RegionsWithNature, is currently under development.
-Both the Action Platform and RegionsWithNature will be launched at ICLEI’s Daring Cities Conference in October 2021.
+The recently launched Action Platform component enables cities and regions to share and report on their actions to protect nature and their contributions to national and global biodiversity targets.
+To address the specific needs of regional governments and territories, a new sister initiative, RegionsWithNature, has also been launched.

 The CBD envisages four bodies/platforms working together to implement the subnational execution of the Post-2020 Global Biodiversity Framework and Plan of Action on Subnational Governments, Cities and Other Local Authorities for Biodiversity (2021-2030).
 These are the two formally constituted Advisory Committees to the CBD – the Advisory Committee on Local Governments and Biodiversity and the Advisory Committee on Subnational Governments and Biodiversity.
 ICLEI is the Secretariat of the former.
 The committees’ main objectives are to coordinate the contribution and participation of all levels of subnational government in processes under the CBD and to act as an advocacy platform for enhanced cooperation between CBD Parties and all levels of subnational government.

 The two implementation-orientated platforms are CitiesWithNature and RegionsWithNature, which act as multi-stakeholder platforms at the local and regional levels for learning, measuring and commitment.
-The soon-to-be launched Action Platform is a key component of these two digital platforms, as it serves as the vehicle for tracking and reporting on actions implemented at the local and subnational levels.
+The CitiesWithNature Action Platform serves as the vehicle for tracking and reporting on actions implemented at the local and subnational levels.

 Enabling and supporting systemic and integrated solutions